Chirality-Induced Spin Currents in a Fermi Gas: Supplemental Material

 We write the evolution equations in a frame rotating about the z-axis at the hyperfine resonance frequency, $\omega_{\uparrow\downarrow}$.
 In this frame, eq.~\ref{eq:9.6S} requires $\Omega_{\uparrow\downarrow}\rightarrow\Omega_z=-\Omega_{\downarrow\uparrow}$ with $\Omega_z\equiv\frac{1}{\hbar}[V_\uparrow({\mathbf x})-V_{\downarrow}({\mathbf x})]$ determined from eq.~\ref{eq:potentialsS} and $\Omega_{\uparrow\uparrow}=\Omega_{\downarrow\downarrow}=0$.
 Then, the spin density components $s_i=(s_x,s_y,s_z)$ obey

 where the spatially varying rotation rate is

-Now we use eq.~\ref{eq:11.4S} to explicitly write the evolution equations for the current densities ${\mathbf J}_i$ in eq.~\ref{eq:10.7S}, which enables a clear discussion of the negligible contributions.
+Now we explicitly write the evolution equations for the current densities ${\mathbf J}_i$ in eq.~\ref{eq:10.7S}, which enables a clear discussion of the negligible contributions.
 The x-component of the current density tensor obeys

 where

 with the total density $\bar{n}=\bar{n}_\uparrow+\bar{n}_\downarrow$.

 Similarly, the y-component of the current density tensor obeys